How Long Do Newspaper Articles Stay Online?

 Hire an Attorney

-Hiring an attorney to remove newspaper content from the web is a costly endeavor.
-In fact, such services can easily run over $100,000 or more.
+Hiring an attorney to remove newspaper content from the web is costly.
+Such services can easily run over $100,000 or more.

-If there’s a legit reason why the article shouldn’t be online, your attorney might have luck in the courtroom.
+If there’s a legitimate reason why the article shouldn’t be online, your attorney might have luck in the courtroom.
 They may even be able to negotiate a deal without filing suit.

 But remember: even the best attorney can’t guarantee results.
 After all, no one can control how a judge will rule.
 And attorneys always operate with a chance of failure.